-Periods are completely natural but sometimes inconvenient part of life for women.
+Periods are a completely natural but sometimes inconvenient part of life for women.
 For a long time, my periods got in the way of me living my life and would affect how I trained.
-Because I’m part of unlucky group of girls who suffer from debilitating cramps, my monthly cycle would throw off my workouts completely.
+Because I’m one of those unlucky girls who suffer from debilitating cramps, my monthly cycle would throw off my workouts completely.

 Understanding my body more has helped me learn how to “go with the flow” (pardon the pun) instead of retreating to bed and feeling sorry for myself for one week a month.
 Instead, I make better choices and listen to my body, and I’m able to continue my training throughout the month.
 I’d love to help you do the same!
 Below, you’ll find a guide to help you continue to train and feel great (or as great as possible), no matter which part of your cycle you’re in.